VSArchive/GitHub-Stats-Flutter/WOC_IIITKalyani/Timeline.md

 # Week 1

-- Design
+- Implementation of Search Function in prototype application

 # Week 2

-- Design Implimentation and finalization
-- Mockup of entair app in flutter
+- Study of design and animation

 # Week 3 & 4

-- Search implimentation
+- Implementation of animation and desired designs in application
-- Profile implimentation
+- Profile feature

 # Week 5

-- Bug fixes
-- New features and functionality
+- Possible new features and functionality